mikez2020/sero-pullup-autorebuy/README.md

 - from: PK address (not the PKr) which is included in the key file name.
 - pool: to which pool you buy the share
 - interval: interval for periodically check the SERO balance, in minutes.
+In testing phase, you can set a short interval, and in practice, several hours could be a balanced value.
 - threshold: balance threshold for trigger the re-buying.

 ## Risks